biobakery/metawibele/README.md

 	* `$ git pull --update`

 #### Install MetaWIBELE
+##### Installing from pypi
+* `$ pip install metawibele`
+* If you do not have write permissions to `/usr/lib/`, then add the option --user to the install command.
+This will install the python package into subdirectories of `~/.local/`.
+Please note when using the --user install option on some platforms, you might need to add `~/.local/bin/` to your $PATH as it might not be included by default.
+You will know if it needs to be added if you see the following message `metawibele: command not found` when trying to run MetaWIBELE after installing with the --user option.

+##### Installing with conda
+* `$ conda install -c biobakery metawibele`

-* Installing from source
+##### Installing from source
 * Move to the MetaWIBELE directory
 	* `$ cd $MetaWIBELE_PATH`

 * Install MetaWIBELE package
 	* `$ python setup.py install`
 	* If you do not have write permissions to `/usr/lib/`, then add the option --user to the install command.
 This will install the python package into subdirectories of `~/.local/`.
 Please note when using the --user install option on some platforms, you might need to add `~/.local/bin/` to your $PATH as it might not be included by default.
 You will know if it needs to be added if you see the following message `metawibele: command not found` when trying to run MetaWIBELE after installing with the --user option.
 	* Similarly, you can also specify the installation directory using --prefix option which will install the python package into the directory `$YOUR_INSTALL_DIR` that is a directory on PYTHONPATH and which Python reads ".pth" files from.
 You might need to add `$YOUR_INSTALL_DIR/bin` to your `$PATH` as it might not be included by default.

+##### Installing from dockerhub
+* `$ docker pull biobakery/metawibele`
+* This docker image includes most of the dependent software packages.
+* Large software packages and those with licences are not included in this image:
+	* Softwares with the licence : mspimer, signalp, TMHMM, phobius, psortb
+	* Software with large size: interproscan
+	* Users should review the licence terms and install these packages manually.

 #### Prepare databases
 ##### UniRef database